Arizona WIC Program >> Phoenix WIC Clinics

 Healthy food makes for healthy families… which makes our whole community healthier!
 That’s why Adelante Healthcare works with the federally-funded Women, Infants & Children (WIC) Program, to help keep pregnant and breastfeeding women and their children under age 5 healthy.
 WIC is a nutrition program that provides nutrition and health education, healthy food and other services free to Arizona families who qualify.
 The program is for all types of families: married and single parents, working or not.
 If you are a mother, father, grandparent, foster parent or other legal guardian of a child under 5, you can apply for WIC for your child.
 You can participate in WIC if you: Live in Arizona; Have a nutritional need (our WIC staff can help you determine this); Are pregnant or breastfeeding; Have an infant or child up to age 5

-Maricopa County Department Of Public Health - Downtown Wic
+Maricopa County Department of Public Health - Downtown WIC

 1645 E. Roosevelt St., Phoenix AZ 85006